RESEARCH AND DEVELOPMENT Published in the Knowing Field January 2021 edition Y. Sethi

 So I have come to believe, we have at least two strands of disturbances that can form triggers to thoughts, feelings and dysfunction in the brain, mind and body.
 In my experience there is no separation between the mind and body and further, disturbances and trauma may be trapped in the mind-body connection causing dysfunctions, until they are processed or released.
 The systemic parts of these disturbances may be processed in the constellation process.

-As constellators, I believe we are in danger of relying too much on the systemic as the answer to all aspects of problems, as it does not allow for the presence of the personal-autonomy and free-will, as a vital part of our resilience with a soul and life purpose of our own.
+As a family constellations facilitator, I believe we are in danger of relying too much on the systemic as the answer to all aspects of problems.
+Systemic and generational issues does not allow for the presence of the personal-autonomy and free-will, as a vital part of our resilience with a soul and life purpose of our own.
 If we were all run by the pre-programming idea of everything being systemic, then no one would ever break free or make changes of any sort and this is clearly not the case, as change and healing may take place at any time under appropriate conditions.
 Therefore, personal and free-will elements deserve to be appreciated as part of the human psyche.
 From this we have the reality that many experience growth, transformation and new possibilities.

 As systemic practitioners we have a few choices as to how we practise.
 To attempt to use constellations for all issues, relational and personal.
 To specialise in systemic issues only and to refer people who do not fall into this category to specialists in other fields; or alternatively, to complete the missing link and work with both the personal and systemic aspects of the whole person, by choosing an additional modality that provides the knowledge and tools to do both.
 This would need to be a modality that is informed by constellations, the best of compatible psychotherapies and neuroscience, so that you can freely work with both the systemic and personal in clients, in a way that is brief, experiential, psychodynamic and deeply powerful for personal issues.